 Representatives from Catholic and Pentecostal Churches Meet for Ecumenical Dialogue

-WASHINGTON - Delegations representing the Catholic Church and the Pentecostal Charismatic Movement met September 14-16, 2022, for ecumenical dialogue.
-The meeting, hosted by Oral Roberts University in Tulsa, Oklahoma, was attended by representatives of the U.S. Conference of Catholic Bishops (USCCB) and the Pentecostal Charismatic Churches of North America (PCCNA), and was a continuation of a theological exchange that began last year between the two faith groups.
+WASHINGTON - Delegations representing the Catholic Church and the Pentecostal Charismatic Movement met September 27-29, 2023, for ecumenical dialogue.
+The meeting, hosted by the Office of Mission Engagement and Church Affairs at the University of Notre Dame in South Bend, Indiana, was attended by representatives of the U.S. Conference of Catholic Bishops (USCCB) and the Pentecostal Charismatic Churches of North America (PCCNA), and was a continuation of a theological exchange that began in 2021 between the two faith groups, and also convened in 2022.

 Participants attending the meeting included:

-- Rev. Dr. Tammy Dunahoo, International Church of the Foursquare Gospel
+• Rev. Jennifer Thigpenn, International Church of the Foursquare Gospel

 Observers at the meeting included: